 Officers must follow procedures established by their parent service.
 Once the parent service has approved the IST application, it must be submitted to the Air Force Interservice Transfer Program Manager.
 Air Force processing can take up to six months from the date of receipt.
 The program manager will contact the applicant upon receipt and will return applications without action that do not meet the Air Force eligibility criteria for an interservice transfer.

-A complete application package for Air Force processing requires the following items:
+A complete application requires the following items:

 The Air Force IST Program Office processes and prepares eligible applications, then presents them to the Air Force Interservice Transfer of Commissioned Officers Board, or ITCOB.
 The ITCOB convenes every quarter to review applications (see the board schedule below).
 The Air Force IST Program Manager notifies the parent service and applicants of the board results, whether approved or disapproved, with further instructions.